Research Opportunities in Educational Technology and Mobile Computing (updated August 2014)

 The MIT Center for Mobile Learning (a joint project of CSAIL and the Media Lab) has fall 2014 RAs and UROP positions for work in mobile computing and education.
 The research involves MIT App Inventor, a Web-based development environment for creating original apps for Android smartphones and tablets.
 The system is intended for people without programming experience, including high school and middle school students, college non-computer science students, and hobbyists.

-Our group run a large-scale public Web service, with 900,000 users, that lets people all over the world create their own mobile applications, and lets schools all over the world include mobile computing in their middle and high school curriculum.
+Our group runs a large-scale public Web service, with 1.9 million users, that lets people all over the world create their own mobile applications, and lets schools all over the world include mobile computing in their middle and high school curriculum.

 UROP projects can range anywhere from developing new curriculum and programming language features and trying these with kids and teachers, to doing critical systems development and design work on a global-scale Web service for tens of thousands of users.

 Here are some projects we're looking for help with:

 Become part of the core team that is providing an extensive web service to a community of two million users.
 Fix bugs, add features, moderate the community forums, set new development priorities.

 Collect and Curate App Inventor curriculum

 People around the work are creating App Inventor curriculum and running classes and workshops.
 We need help in collecting and curating this material and setting up a worldwide App Inventor curriculum resource.